Somehow-Qualified/stream-sites/README.md

 4. Once all the dependencies are installed run `npm start`.

-5. Open your browser at http://localhost:8080 to see a live-reloading copy of your site while you make changes.
+5. Open your browser at http://localhost:8181 to see a live-reloading copy of your site while you make changes.

-6. Log into the CMS at http://localhost:8080/admin by following the prompts.
+6. Log into the CMS at http://localhost:8181/admin by following the prompts.

 > **Note:** The port may vary depending on your local setup.
-Your terminal should provide a link for easy access.
+You can modify it in `package.json` under `scripts: { "watch:html" : "... --port=8181" }`.

 > **For advanced users:** You can extend [Browsersync](https://www.browsersync.io/) settings in `eleventy.config.js` for your needs.